yueyu19/yueyu.personal/_pages/about.md

 Research interests
 ------

 My research interests are in the intersections of optimization, game theory, control theory, and machine learning.
-I develop numerical optimization solvers to enable real-time decision-making in autonomy, data-driven control methods for dynamical systems with unknown governing equations, and mechanisms design to mitigate the conflicts in multiagent interaction.
+I develop numerical optimization solvers to enable real-time decision-making in autonomy, data-driven control for dynamical systems with unknown governing equations, and mechanism design to mitigate the conflicts in multiagent interaction.